-A doctor can diagnose cleft lip or cleft palate by examining the newborn baby.
-A newborn with an oral-facial cleft may be referred to a team of medical specialists soon after birth.
+Cleft lip or cleft palate can be diagnosed by looking at the newborn baby.
+A newborn with an oral-facial cleft may be referred to a team of specialists soon after birth.
 Rarely, a mild cleft palate may go undiagnosed for several months or even years.

 Children's Craniofacial Association

 Women's Health Matters

 Cleft lip and palate.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/cleft-lip-and-palate.
 Accessed December 4, 2020.

 Cleft palate with cleft lip.
 Kid's Health—Nemours Foundation website.
 Available at: https://kidshealth.org/en/parents/cleft-palate-cleft-lip.html?ref=search.
 Accessed December 4, 2020.

 Dixon MJ, Marazita ML, et al. Cleft lip and palate: understanding genetic and environmental influences.
 Nat Rev Genet.
 2011 Mar;12(3):167-178.

 Facts about cleft lip and cleft palate.
 Centers for Disease Control and Prevention website.
 Available at: